About IHL in Action

 How to use the database

 The case-studies can be searched by country – on a clickable map – or by topic (conduct of hostilities; protection of persons and objects; combatants and POWs; implementation mechanisms).
-Each case study begins with a summary of the situation and a selection of public and official documents on IHL.
+Each case study begins with a summary of the situation including a short overview of basic IHL rules applicable to the cases, an insight on context, and IHL compliance highlights; it also presents a selection of public resources demonstrating the instance of respect.
 This is followed by a discussion section, which raises thought-provoking questions on the case at hand.